 Based on similarities in threats, life history, population capacity, and some shared environmental drivers (i.e., lower Fraser River, estuary, and marine environments), we found few significant indicators that would prevent us from inferring CU status for one CU from neighboring CUs, especially when data from several other CUs are available to represent the missing CU.
 However, the large diversity in environmental conditions on land, Biogeoclimatic zones, and unique weather events, combined with the generally large areas encompassed by each CU, does require careful consideration when inferring CU status.
 For example, consideration may be required when environmental catastrophes occur that only impact individual CUs, or parts of CUs, such as landslides, floods, droughts, and forest fires; depending on the duration of the impacts of such events.
 An example of a recent catastrophic event is the Big Bar landslide, which only impacted one subpopulation within the Middle Fraser CU.
-If the impacts of this slide persist without mitigation, the status of the Middle Fraser CU would likely not be coupled with adjacent CUs.
-We also note that the Fraser Canyon CU may be the most unique in terms of it having the smallest capacity and a more coastal dominated biogeoclimatic zone, so special consideration may be given to cases in which CU-level data is missing from Fraser Canyon.
+If the impacts of this slide persist without mitigation, the status of the Middle Fraser CU would not be coupled with adjacent CUs.
+We also note that the Fraser Canyon CU may be the most unique in terms of it having the smallest capacity and a more coastal biogeoclimatic zone, so special consideration may be given to cases in which CU-level data are missing from Fraser Canyon.

 3.2 DATA

 Data for this case study cover return years 1998-2020.
-Data prior to 1998 were not used due to concerns about inconsistent assessment methods and data quality.
+Data prior to 1998 were not used due to inconsistent assessment methods and data quality.
 All Interior Fraser Coho data were provided by DFO’s Fraser River Stock Assessment Unit (M. Arbeider, pers. comm.).
 These data included: (i) annual spawner abundance by CU (1998-2020), (ii) annual natural origin recruits-at-age by CU (brood years 1998 - 2016), (iii) a hatchery-based smolt-to-adult survival rate index, (iv) annual exploitation rates, and (v) annual spawner abundances for 11 sub-populations nested within the 5 CUs.

 Two types of spawner abundance series were provided: total spawners and natural-origin returns to the spawning grounds (sometimes called ‘natural returns’).
-The first type, total spawners, includes both natural-origin spawners and spawners that originated from hatcheries but returned to spawn naturally, but does not include fish taken for hatchery brood stock.
+The first type, total spawners, includes both natural-origin spawners and spawners that originated from hatcheries but returned to spawn naturally, but excludes fish removed from the river for hatchery brood stock.
 When modelling spawner-recruit dynamics, total spawners was paired with natural-origin recruitment so that estimated productivity from all spawners was fully captured.
 The second type of spawner abundance series, natural-origin spawning returns, included only natural-origin fish that returned to spawn, with hatchery brood stock included.
 Natural-origin spawning returns were used when comparing spawning abundance to CU benchmarks or SMU-level LPRs in order to estimate CU or SMU status.

 Data were similar to those previously described in Arbeider et al. (2020); data treatments, assumptions, infilling, and data quality are described in detail in that document.
-More recent updates that are not described in Arbeider et al. (2020) include the incorporation of three additional years of data (return years 2018-2020; brood years 2014-2016), updates to the smolt-to-adult marine survival rate index to use a weighted average by release size, and increased data quality screening of scale ages used to calculate the proportion of recruits at age (M. Arbeider, pers. comm.).
+More recent updates that are not described in Arbeider et al. (2020) include the incorporation of three additional years of data (return years 2018-2020; brood years 2014-2016), updates to the SMU smolt-to-adult survival rate index to use a weighted average by release size, and increased data quality screening of scale ages used to calculate the proportion of recruits at age (M. Arbeider, pers. comm.).